Intoduction video For the 2021 Conference

-The 2021 ESPAS Annual Conference will be held - virtually - on Thursday 18 and Friday 19 November, with successive days hosted by the European Commission and European Parliament.
+The 2021 ESPAS Annual Conference took place on Thursday, 18 and Friday, 19 November, with successive days hosted by the European Commission and the European Parliament.

-This year's ESPAS Annual Conference sets the stage for a fascinating debate on Europe's future strategic choices.
-The Conference will focus on the challenges and opportunities for Europe on security, the economy, climate change, the twin green and digital transitions, democracy, the future of transatlantic relations, and the role of foresight in policy-making.See the programme
+This year's ESPAS Annual Conference was the setting for a fascinating debate on Europe's future strategic choices.
+The Conference focused on the challenges and opportunities for Europe on security, the economy, climate change, the twin green and digital transitions, democracy, the future of transatlantic relations, and the role of foresight in policy-making.See the programme

-This year's ESPAS Annual Conference features high-level speakers from across the world.
-From Europe, Vice-President of the European Commission, Maroš Šefčovič; from Africa, Dr Vera Songwe, UN Under Secretary-General; and from the United States, the Director of the Strategic Futures Group in the National Intelligence Council, Maria Langan-Riekhof.See the speakers
+This year's ESPAS Annual Conference featured high-level speakers from across the world.
+From Europe, Vice-President of the European Commission, Maroš Šefčovič; from Africa, Dr Vera Songwe, UN Under Secretary-General; and from the United States, former US National Security Advisor, General HR McMaster, and the Director of the Strategic Futures Group in the National Intelligence Council, Maria Langan-Riekhof.See the speakers